jk31/jk31.github.io/_posts/2020-02-15-kernel-image.md

 \end{bmatrix}
 $$

 Then you sum up all values, here 1+1+1+1 and put it in a seperate **result matrix**.
 And how do I get all the other values.
 Well, you just move the kernel over the image.
-Well how do I move the kernel over the image.
+How do I move the kernel over the image.
 The are different ways and some limitation.
 To simplify the idea, just put the kernel in the top left corner for the start and then move it to the right.
 How much you move to the right is determined by the number of **strides**, let's set this number to one.
 Once you reach the end of the image you move your kernel down vertically and then start again on the left edge.
 You do this until you reach the bottom right corner.

 If you look at the image and imagine how the kernel is moving over the image you can visualize that the kernel perfectly covers all pixel.
 But what if the number of strides is not one but two.
 The kernel will move to a position where it's numbers don't overlap with the image number.
 In this case you need a **padding**.
 A padding is like a another row or column in your input matrix.
 There are different ways to implement a padding.
 In this post I will not cover it as it is not neccesary to understand the idea behind the kernel processing.